 1. Prep Your Watercolors and Your Paper

-If you’re making a gift tag, as I am, you’ll want to cut out a small piece of watercolor paper.
+First, cut out a small piece of watercolor paper.
 Find a round object (I used an ink bottle), and trace around it with a pencil.
 The resulting circle roughly predicts the size of your watercolor holiday wreath.

 2. Paint the Berries